ShadowPhone vs Multilogin Cloud Phones

 Choose ShadowPhone if:

-• You need 57+ automation modules without building or buying separate scripts
+- You need registered workflow modules without building or buying separate scripts

-• You are willing to invest in Pixel phones for the strongest possible detection resistance
+- You are willing to invest in Pixel phones for native-app execution on hardware you control

 Multilogin may work if: